handbook

 - Dresses may not be shorter than 3” from the top of the knee-cap (no mini dresses)

-- Dresses may not be tight or clingy from waste down
+- Dresses may not be tight or clingy from waist down

 - Dresses that are above the knee in length must be worn with privacy shorts